kiendang/rdocsyntax/README.md

 Installation
 ------------

+```r
+# install.packages("devtools")
+devtools::install_github("kiendang/rdocsyntax")
+```

 *NOTE: The package depends on the `V8` R package which depends on `libv8`.
 If you are on Linux you need to either install `libv8` from the package manager of your distro or compile `libv8` yourself.
 This is not required for MacOS or Windows since binary installation of `V8` (the R package) is available.
 See [`jeroen/V8`](https://github.com/jeroen/V8) for more details.*

-Install the package

-```r
-# install.packages("devtools")
-devtools::install_github("kiendang/rdocsyntax")
-```

 Usage
 -----

-Enable syntax highlighting
+### Enable syntax highlighting

 ```r
 rdocsyntax::highlight_html_docs()